xiaolitongxue666/xiaolitongxue666.github.io/_posts/2024-09-10-How-to-setting-angular-proxy.md

     }
 ```

-**let us explpore the meaning of it**
+Let’s explore what these settings mean:

-- **`changeOrigin`**: Whether to modify the request's `Origin` header information to the address of the proxy server.
+- **`changeOrigin`**: This determines whether the request's `Origin` header should be modified to the address of the proxy server.
-- **`pathRewrite`**: Path rewriting rules.
-Here, the `/api` prefix is ​​removed from the request path.
+- **`pathRewrite`**: This defines how the request path is rewritten.
+Here, it removes the `/api` prefix from the request.

-The right request url is `http://localhost:3000/api/Rooms`
-when i use the last config file , the real url is `http://localhost:3000/Rooms`

-That's why when i use the 'wrong' proxy config response is 404

-## Angular use http clinet send request
+With the working configuration, the correct request URL is `http://localhost:3000/api/Rooms`.
+However, when using the alternative configuration, the request is sent to `http://localhost:3000/Rooms`, which results in a 404 error.

+## Sending Requests in Angular using HttpClient

-### app.config.ts add `provideHttpClient`
+### Step 1: Add `provideHttpClient` to `app.config.ts`

 ```ts
 import { ApplicationConfig, provideZoneChangeDetection } from '@angular/core';